Work-life balance, salary and allowances for nurses

 - leave for family related responsibilities: up to 5 days of paid leave per year for full-time employees.
 This is used when family related responsibilities arise (such as medical appointments or arranging for care of elderly or sick family members)

-- a volunteer day: 1 day per year that does not count against vacation or sick leave credits
+- 15 hours of personal leave per year that does not count against vacation or sick leave credits

 Other benefits for nurses